alessandroarmando/alessandroarmando.github.io/hands-on-pgp.md

 ### Encrypting and decrypting documents

-To decrypt a message the option `--encrypt` is used.
+To encrypt a message the option `--encrypt` is used.
 ```
 alice> gpg --output doc.gpg --encrypt --recipient blake@cyb.org doc
 ```